Marwuko/blog_astro/src/content/pages/about.md

 ![Alt text for image](/about.jpeg)

-**Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).
+**Note!:**  Here, I proudly present a collection of my AI and big data projects.
+As an enthusiast in this field, I’ve crafted these projects with passion and purpose.
+Let’s explore how data, algorithms, and innovation converge to shape the future.
+[Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia
+## Felix Marwuko - Web Developer and AI and bigdata student based in South Korea

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
-With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.
+**Greetings!** I'm Felix Marwuko, a passionate web developer and AI and Bigdata student residing in the picturesque landscapes of [South Korea](https://en.wikipedia.org/wiki/Estonia).
+As an AI and big data student, I’m passionate about creating impactful projects that harness the power of artificial intelligence.
+Let’s explore why I’m dedicated to building AI projects websites.

 ## Skills and Expertise